lbelzile/experimental-F21/content/content/08-content.markdown

 At the end of the session, students should be capable of

--   Explain why balanced designs are prefered
+-   Explaining why balanced designs are prefered when the variance are equal
--   Understand impacts of unbalanced designs on estimation and testing
+-   Understanding impacts of unbalanced designs on estimation and testing
--   fit a polynomial model for a single continuous factor and test for simpler alternatives
+-   Fitting a polynomial model for a single continuous factor and testing for simpler alternatives (one way ANOVA)

 ## Slides